ATTENTION HOMES APARTMENTS

 of chronically homeless adults were homeless as transition age youth.

 of homeless youth are trauma survivors, experienced abuse and neglect, suffer from mental health or substance abuse issues, live in poverty.

 In 2017, Attention Homes served over 500 unduplicated youth at The Source, Boulder’s only shelter for homeless youth.
 Based on past experience, almost 300 of the individuals served will return to The Source seeking emergency shelter and services because they can’t find or maintain stable housing.

-The proposed project provides 100% community benefit.
+The Attention Homes Apartments will provide community benefit to all.
 Not only will it provide a stable place to live, enriched with on-site services (counseling, job training, therapy, educational support) for 40 young people experiencing homelessness, but it also includes new office space for Attention Homes’ administrative staff and a breakfast/lunch café run by Boulder’s Blackbelly Market.
 Staffed by the residents of Attention Homes Apartments, this “social enterprise” will provide employment and job readiness skills in a supportive environment.

 When a young person is homeless, virtually every decision and every action is focused on how to survive.
 With your support, we will house these deserving young people so they may begin to thrive.

 - Residents will be vulnerable transition-age youth, ages 18-24.

 - At least 25% of the young people who will live here will have aged out of foster care.